As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 South of the city is Jamaica Plain.
 The green heart of Boston, Jamaica Plain is home to parks and ponds, tree-lined streets, and plenty of family-friendly attractions and activities.
 This makes it the best place to be if you fancy staying in Boston with your family.
 It’s well-connected too, making it perfect for nailing that Boston Itinerary!

-It’s worth mentioning the fantastic North End neighbourhood, which is another brilliant place to stay, as it is adjacent to both Back Bay, Downtown, and the Charles river.
+It’s worth mentioning the fantastic North End neighborhood, which is another brilliant place to stay, as it is adjacent to both Back Bay, Downtown, and the Charles river.
 We won’t go into detail, but North End is another brilliant place to stay.

-Boston’s 5 Best Neighbourhoods to Stay in
+Boston’s 5 Best Neighborhoods to Stay in

 We’re going to go into more detail on each of the areas I’ve just mentioned, along with some great suggestions of where to stay and things to do!